isaacwashere/curtiss-annotation-nomenclature/README.md

 ### Source of Truth

-**[The Official CAN Guide](https://github.com/isaacwashere/curtiss-annotation-nomenclature-documentation/blob/main/CAN_Guide.pdf)** is the authoritative source of truth for the Curtiss Annotation Nomenclature system.
+**[The Official CAN Guide PDF](https://curtiss-annotation-nomenclature.org/guide)** is the authoritative source of truth for the Curtiss Annotation Nomenclature system.

 ### What This Package Provides